Where do the UniProtKB protein sequences come from?

-(1) A complementary pipeline for import of protein sequences has been developed in collaboration with Ensembl that provides protein sequences for a number of key genomes of special interest that currently may lack a complete INSDC submission.
-To date this pipeline has been used to populate UniProtKB with additional predicted sequences for the human and mouse complete proteomes and several other eukaryotes.
-See: What are complete proteomes?
+(1) A complementary pipeline for import of protein sequences has been developed in collaboration with Ensembl for vertebrate species and Ensembl Genomes for non-vertebrate species.
+These sources provide protein sequences for a number of key genomes of special interest that currently may lack a complete INSDC submission.
+To date, this pipeline has been used to populate UniProtKB with additional predicted sequences for the human and mouse complete proteomes as well as a number of other important vertebrate and non-vertebrate species.
+See: What are proteomes?

 - Why is UniProtKB composed of 2 sections, UniProtKB/Swiss-Prot and UniProtKB/TrEMBL?